 Which patients should be provided with this option?

-The ketogenic diet is the first-line choice in certain rare metabolic encephalopathies such as glucose transport protein type 1 deficiency and pyruvate dehydrogenase deficiency, chiefly as a metabolic treatment of the underlying disorder (7).
-The diet has been attempted in adults and children with super-refractory status epilepticus, but the results are uncertain (9, 12).
+The ketogenic diet is the first-line choice in certain rare metabolic encephalopathies such as glucose transport protein type 1 deficiency and pyruvate dehydrogenase deficiency, chiefly as a metabolic treatment of the underlying disorder (

 Other beneficial effects

 In addition to fewer seizures, Hallböök and collaborators have reported shorter and weaker seizures, improved sleep quality, attention and quality of life among children on a ketogenic diet (

 22).
 Ijff and collaborators found that the diet has positive effects on the cognitive functions of children and adolescents ( 23).
 This is consistent with our own experience from work with children and adults.